-R. Vázquez-Martín\; J. Martinez\\; J.C. del Toro\; P. Núñez\ & F. Sandoval\ \Dpto. de Tecnología Electrónica, \\ Dpto.
+R. Vázquez-Martín; J. Martinez; J.C. del Toro; P. Núñez & F. Sandoval Dpto. de Tecnología Electrónica, Dpto.
 Lenguajes y Ciencias de la Computación University of Málaga, Málaga (Spain) {rvmartin,jmcruz,deltoro,pmnt,sandoval}@uma.es

-Abstract: - Operating environments for autonomous mobile robots are characterized by short-term and long-term changes or moving obstacles that make it very difficult for the robot to acquire and maintain an exact model of the world.
-For robots to operate successfully under such conditions, they have to use any knowledge that is available.
-In order to continuously perceive information about the environment and update its model of the world, an autonomous robot is typically equipped with several sensor systems.
-In this paper, we present a control architecture where perceptions are also capable of directly activating robot behaviour.
-The control architecture scheme follows the hybrid guidelines and it maintains an environment representation where the highest level is built from perception outcomes.
-These perceptions are organized into a set of modules that perform different levels of sensory representation: primitives, such as localization or landmark detection, and compound perceptions, such as feature maps (local SLAM).
-The low reactive layer of the architecture is based on a set of behaviours which only provide the robot with navigation capabilities.
-Finally, the deliberative layer builds a symbolic representation of the environment (topological map) and integrates suitable algorithms to accomplish the execution of the task.
+Abstract: - The conceptual architecture of a robot is the organization of its actuation, perception and processing capabilities with the aim of generating a whole set of autonomous behaviours.
+In order to accomplish a task, autonomous mobile robots must be capable of perceiving its environment and maintaining an exact model of the world.
+Usually, a robot is equipped with several sensor systems to gather information from the environment and update this model.
+In this paper, we present a control architecture based on perceptions, which is specified from the sensors up to the highest level.
+The control architecture scheme follows the hybrid guidelines and maintains an environment representation where the highest level is built from perception outcomes.
+The system is composed of reactive and deliberative layers.
+In the reactive layer perceptions are organized into a set of modules divided into different levels of sensory representation: primitives, such as localization or landmark detection, and compound perceptions, such as feature maps (local SLAM).
+The other part of the reactive layer is the action module, where a set of behaviours provide the robot with navigation capabilities.
+Finally, the deliberative layer builds a symbolic environmental representation (topological map) and integrates suitable algorithms to accomplish the execution of a task.